Saisons Somatic

 Bodies as agents actively constructing predictions about their world, not passively receiving sensation.

-The clinical frame I work from is enactive.
+The clinical frame I work from is embodied and enactive.
 Bodies are not passive receivers of sensation; they are agents actively constructing predictions about their world, and continuously updating those predictions in light of incoming information.
 Treatment, on this view, is not something done to a body — it is a negotiated encounter between two systems, each of which is already predicting.

-The work of Thomson, Esteves, and Sposato on active inference in manual therapy has given precise language to what practitioner training often left implicit: that palpatory attention is a mutual encounter, not an extraction of information from a passive tissue.
+The work of Draper-Rodi, Thomson, Esteves, and Sposato on active inference in manual therapy has given precise language to what practitioner training often left implicit: that palpatory attention is a mutual encounter, not an extraction of information from a passive tissue.
 When I assess a presentation, I am not reading a fixed structure.
 I am reading how a person's system is currently organising itself — and what that organisation says about its predictions and their costs.

 The biodynamic formation

-Biodynamic practice at its core is about the sequence of attention: what you notice before you intervene, how long you stay with that noticing, and what emerges from sustained contact before any deliberate technique.
-The technical vocabulary of biodynamic work — inherent motion, fluid fluctuation, primary respiratory mechanism — is less important than the quality of presence that the tradition cultivates.
+Cranial/Biodynamic practice at its core is about the sequence of attention: what you notice before you intervene, how long you stay with that noticing, and what emerges from sustained contact before any deliberate technique.
+The technical vocabulary of biodynamic work — inherent motion, fluid fluctuation, primary respiratory mechanism — is less important to me than the quality of presence that the tradition cultivates.
 That quality travels across frameworks; it is not confined to any particular model of the body.

 Bach, Bohlen, and observational precision

-I use Bach's framework not as a system of remedies but as an observational structure — a vocabulary for reading how a person organises their relationship to difficulty.
+I use Edward Bach's framework not only as a safe system of available remedies but as an observational structure — a vocabulary for reading how a person organises their relationship to difficulty.
 The thirty-eight states Bach described are observational categories: how a person positions themselves relative to fear, relative to exhaustion, relative to uncertainty.
 Used clinically, they function as a precision instrument for noticing what a person does with constraint, rather than only what the constraint is.

 Current research engagement